 If you really want to make the most of excellent river views during your stay in Budapest, consider staying at Boutique Hotel Victoria Budapest or Hotel Vision.
 The Boutique Hotel sits at the base of Castle Hill, and Hotel Vision serves wonderful views of Gellért Hill; both provide room options with river views.

 The Jewish culture began to grow in Budapest around the 19th century and grew rapidly up until the events of World War II.
 World War II left the Jewish Quarter run-down and crumbling.
 But over the years since, the area has become a bustling hub of trendy cafes, bars, and some pretty impressive street art.

 The Great Synagogue of Budapest, or the ‘Dohány Street Synagogue.’
 It’s the second-largest synagogue in the world.
 The building suffered major destruction during World War II, but it was brought back to life after significant restoration efforts in the 90s.

-A visit to Dohány Street Synagogue is completed with a walk around the Jewish Museum housed within it.
+A visit to Dohány Street Synagogue is completed with a walk around the Jewish Museum.
 Learn more about the history of Jewish culture by looking through the Holocaust memorial room and other displays covering the history of the Jewish district.

 13. Walk Across the Chain Bridge